-a. first academic year: the first period in the programme with a study load of 60 credits, as specified in Article b. degree audit: the test, in which, in accordance with Article 7.10 of the Act, the Board of Examiners determines whether all examinations in the subjects of the degree programme have been successfully completed;
+a. first academic year: the first period in the programme with a study load of 60 credits, as specified in Article 7.8b Section 8 of the Act;

+b. degree audit: the test, in which, in accordance with Article 7.10 of the Act, the Board of Examiners determines whether all examinations in the subjects of the degree programme have been successfully completed;